-Learn more about NCI's Center to Reduce Cancer Health Disparities (CRCHD), which aims to increase the number of minority scientists in biomedical research and enhance the careers of those already in the field here.
+NCI's Center to Reduce Cancer Health Disparities (CRCHD), which aims to increase the number of minority scientists in biomedical research and enhance the careers of those already in the field here.

-Fellowships opportunities include:
+Additional fellowships opportunities include:

 - The Yerby Postdoctoral Fellowship Program

 Based in the HSPH Division of Public Health Practice, the Yerby program aims to expand the diversity of fellows entering academia in the field of public health, creating scientists and policy analysts for academic leadership.
 With the help of a faculty mentor, each fellow develops as a scholar and independent researcher.
 They establish their own research agenda, present their research in local and national settings, gain publishing experience in peer-reviewed journals, learn how to obtain grant support, participate in teaching, and experience the full range of academic life.
-DF/HCC co-sponsors up to two Yerby fellowships per year, each carrying an annual stipend of $55,000.

 - Commonwealth Fund/Harvard University Fellowship in Minority Health Policy